libavg/libavg/sphinxdoc/areanodes.rst

         .. py:classmethod:: getCamerasInfos()

-            Returns a list of :py:class:`CameraInfo`'s for each plugged-in camera.
+            Returns a list of :py:class:`CameraInfo` objects, one for for each connected camera.

         .. py:classmethod:: resetFirewireBus()